Image: 90 Seconds | ©

 Bookings are open for trips from 1 July 2018 - 30 June 2019.

-Read the Booking Terms and Conditions for general information, age ranges, prices, discounts, penalty rates, and the alterations and cancellations policy.
+Read the booking terms and conditions (scroll to the bottom to find the Terms and Conditions link) for general information, age ranges, prices, discounts, penalty rates and the alterations and cancellations policy.
 Bookings not meeting the terms and conditions will be treated as invalid and cancelled.

 To operate a commercial activity in an area managed by the Department of Conservation, you will need to apply for a concession (an official permit), in addition to any bookings you would need to make.
 Read more about concessions